-14. Refusal of admittance.-
+14. Refusal of admittance

-No person shall willfully hinder, obstruct, interfere with or refuse admittance to any duly authorised official of the Service Provider in the performance of his duty under this By-law or of any duty connected therewith or relating thereto.
+No person shall wilfully hinder, obstruct, interfere with or refuse admittance to any duly authorised official of the Service Provider in the performance of his duty under this by-law or of any duty connected therewith or relating thereto.

-15. Improper use.-
+15. Improper use

-- (1) If the consumer uses the electricity for any purpose or deals with the electricity in any manner which the Service Provider has reasonable grounds for believing interferes in an improper or unsafe manner or is found to interfere in an improper or unsafe manner with the efficient supply of electricity to any other consumer, the Service Provider may disconnect the electricity. - (2) Any fees or surcharges prescribed by the Service Provider for the disconnection and reconnection shall be paid by the consumer before the electricity supply is restored.
+- (1) If the consumer uses the electricity for any purpose or deals with the electricity in any manner which the Service Provider has reasonable grounds for believing interferes in an improper or unsafe manner or is found to interfere in an improper or unsafe manner with the efficient supply of electricity to any other consumer, the Service Provider may disconnect the electricity supply but such supply shall be restored as soon as the cause for the disconnection has been permanently remedied or removed. - (2) The fee as prescribed by the Service Provider for the disconnection and reconnection shall be paid by the consumer before the electricity supply is restored, unless it can be shown that the consumer did not use or deal with the electricity in an improper or unsafe manner.

-16. Electricity tariffs, surcharges and fees.-
+16. Electricity tariffs and fees